programacion-condicional-switch

 default:

-// code to execute if the expression does not match any of the previous cases
+// code to execute if expression doesn't match any of the previous cases

-In the case of a SWITCH conditional, an expression that provides a value (for example, it can be a number or a string) is used instead of a condition.
+In the case of a SWITCH conditional, instead of a condition, an expression that provides a value is used (for example, it can be a number or text).

-During the execution of the SWITCH, the expression is evaluated, and its value is compared with each of the possible defined cases.
-If there is a match, the block of code corresponding to that case is executed.
+During execution, the expression is evaluated, and its value is compared with each of the defined possible cases.
+If there is a match, the code block corresponding to that case is executed.

-is optional, and it is executed when the expression does not match any of the previously defined cases.
+The last default case is optional and is executed when the expression does not match any of the cases we have defined earlier.

-statement after each block of code, to exit the conditional and avoid the execution of other cases.
+You have also noticed the use of the break instruction after each code block to exit the conditional and avoid the execution of other cases.

-Nowadays, ‘fallthrough’ is considered an undesirable practice.
-So much so that many languages prohibit its use and require always putting break
+Nowadays, ‘fallthrough’ is considered a discouraged practice.
+So much so that many languages prohibit its use and always require the break.

 Comparison with IF-ELSE